lucyadhiambo58/KPMG-Data-Analytics-Virtual-Internship/README.md

-KPMG-Data-Analytics-Virtual-Internship
 The KPMG Data Analytics Virtual Internship is designed to help us gain a practical insight into the work done at KPMG and it is an opportunity for us to build career skills and experience.

 **Introduction**

 Sprocket Central Pty Ltd , a medium size bikes & cycling accessories organisation, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
 Sprocket Central Pty Ltd is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.
 The project is mainly divided into three tasks:

-Task 1: Data Quality Assessment
+**Task 1: Data Quality Assessment**

 Assessment of data quality and completeness in preparation for analysis The client provided KPMG with 3 datasets:

-Customer Demographic
+1. Customer Demographic
-Customer Addresses
+2. Customer Addresses
-Transactions data in the past 3 months
+3. Transactions data in the past 3 months

 We performed the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.

 **Task 2: Data Insights**